Student & Parent Technology Help

 Why should I use Home Access Center and how do I reset my password?

 Home Access Center lets you stay connected to your grades, attendance, and more!
 All password reset instructions can be found here.
-Home Access Center can also be accessed via the eSchoolPlus Family App, available from the App Store or Google Play.
+Home Access Center can also be accessed via web or the eSchoolPlus Family App, available from the App Store or Google Play.
 Please click here for more answers and information about HAC.

 Where can I find more information about NISD digital tools?